vistadataproject/vistadataproject.github.io/artifacts/rpcl/ORWPT_DIEDON.md

  uses |
  return type | SINGLE VALUE
  return description | Returns date of death if patient has expired.
 Otherwise returns 0.
+ Method comment | Check for a date of death

 ### Input Parameters